What you need to know:

 Learn how State agencies can work within their agency and with State-level pandemic planning authorities to update their pandemic plans.

-The Food Marketing Institute Blog Post: It’s A “SNAP” To Order Online and Pay At Store
+FMI — The Food Industry Association Blog Post: It’s A “SNAP” To Order Online and Pay At Store

-Food Marketing Institute blog regarding “click, collect and pay” options for grocery access for SNAP shoppers.
+FMI — The Food Industry Association blog regarding “click, collect and pay” options for grocery access for SNAP shoppers.

 Letters From FRAC and Partners